Methodology

 Update cadence

 Chatbot tools change quickly.
-Reviews and comparisons should show a last updated date once they move beyond placeholder status, and claims about pricing, integrations, or product behavior should be checked again before major launches or recommendation changes.
+Reviews and comparisons show when they were last updated, and claims about pricing, integrations, or product behavior are checked again before major recommendation changes.